Jasonette/documentation/docs/document.md

 ###Basic title

-Simplly set the string to change the title on the header bar.
+Simply set the string to change the title on the header bar.

     {
       "$jason": {